-Administrative and related expenditure remained stable in 2014, with actuarial cost declining 2.07% of insurable earnings (2.26% in 2013).
-The cost of administrative expenditure exceeds accepted benchmarks, with more than a quarter of total contributions assigned to cover an extensive administrative platform, including a regional District Office.
+Administrative and related expenditure remained stable in 2015, with average actuarial cost of 2% of insurable earnings, exceeding accepted benchmarks, as more than a quarter of total contributions are assigned to cover an extensive administrative platform, including a large number of regional District Offices.
 No significant further declines are expected until the ceiling on insurable earnings is updated, as a frozen ceiling restricts the increase in contributions while expenditure evolves in accordance with inflation trends.